 Most Omega juicers are available for between $200 and $400.
 The newer models have more ergonomic designs, longer warranties, and sturdier augers.

 However, most of the models in the Nutrition Center series have the same basic features.
 Each generation makes slight improvements which make the juicers ergonomic and more user-friendly.

-If you’re looking to save money, you can buy an older J-series Nutrition Center for a good $100 less than the latest models.
+If you’re looking to save money, you can buy an older J-series Nutrition Center with a lower price tag than the latest models.
 We wouldn’t recommend anything before the J8004, though, since those models have weaker, less durable augers.

 The vertical models follow a similar pattern.
 The new models don’t have many additional features, only incremental improvements to the overall design.

 Think about durability: